 Christian missionaries have sometimes gravitated toward one or the other of those views.
 That's sad since neither position really reflects what Scripture says.

-Missionary anthropologist Paul Hiebert said that the first view demons don't exist has created a "flaw of the excluded middle."
-Hiebert noted that believers heavily influenced by rationalistic worldviews generally acknowledge only two kinds of reality:
+Missionary anthropologist Paul Hiebert said that the first view -- demons don't exist -- has created a "flaw of the excluded middle."
+Hiebert noted that believers who have been heavily influenced by a rationalist worldview generally acknowledge only two kinds of reality:

 Missionary to India and noted theologian Leslie Newbigin further argued that denying the existence of middle domain supernatural forces actually turns missionaries into a secularizing force in the lives of the very people they are trying to serve.

 Actually, the Bible does not give us any wiggle room to argue against the objective reality of the spirit world.
-On the other hand, it needs to be said that passages in Mark's Gospel, Romans and 1 Corinthians make clear that there are definite limits to what such powers can do.
+On the other hand, it needs to be said that passages in Mark's Gospel, Romans2 and 1 Corinthians3 make clear that there are definite limits to what evil powers can do.

 In terms of the second view denounced by Lewis attributing most negative things in life to demons that view leads to an expanded rather than an excluded middle.
 This "expanded middle" is especially evident when people attribute their own behavior to a "demon of discouragement" or a "demon of procrastination" or when they veer off into promoting the idea of "territorial spirits."

 If C. S. Lewis was right -- and I believe he was -- the challenge for cross-cultural missionaries today is to refrain from forcing Scripture to conform to one of the two extreme views.
 If we truly allow Scripture to shape our world view, we will avoid those extremes of: